LonLon-Ranch/Lon-Lon-MilkBar/README.md

 # Lon Lon MilkBar

-## Lon Lon Milkbar is a fork from the original Milkbar Launcher by the Milkbar Studios team.
+## Lon Lon MilkBar is JUST a fork of the original Milkbar Launcher project by the MilkBar Studios team.

-Here you can find all of the projects needed to build this project

 You can find the changelog in this trello board: https://trello.com/b/VzEeQhBW/lon-lon-milkbar